These gorgeously rich, chunky chocolate Easter cookies have a crisp edge and a soft and decadent centre, dotted with Mini Egg pieces.⠀

 Are chocolate Easter cookies healthy?

-This is a high fat, high sugar Easter treat, not a day-to-day recipe.
-Enjoy in a sensible portion, as part of a balanced, varied diet.
+Chocolate Easter cookies are relatively high in fat and sugar.
+So it’s best enjoyed as a special Easter treat, not a day-to-day recipe.
+However, they're fine to enjoy a sensible portion as part of a balanced, varied diet.

 Are chocolate Easter cookies safe to eat while pregnant?

-If you have any questions or concerns please speak to a health professional.
-A Mummy Too does not give medical advice
+If you have any questions or concerns, please speak to a health professional.
+A Mummy Too does not give medical advice.

 What goes well with chocolate Easter cookies?